-a) Necessity of relief: Section 9 of the Bylaw is multifaceted and speaks to additional permitting requirements, the extent of the Commission's discretionary powers in permitting decisions, as well as several procedural/operational processes.
+- a) Necessity of relief: Section 9 of the Bylaw is multifaceted and speaks to additional permitting requirements, the extent of the Commission's discretionary powers in permitting decisions, as well as several procedural/operational processes.
 B+T concurs that there are components of Section 9 which are suitable for a waiver request, although we caution against a blanket waiver to avoid a procedural misstep or inadvertent circumventing of the local permitting process.
-For example, while the Applicant may appropriately request a waiver to Section 9.10 which speaks to additional wildlife habitat studies beyond those required by the Act, it may not be appropriate to waive Section 9.12 et seq which relate to permitting procedures such as expiration dates.

-- b) Alternate methods of compliance: B+T recommends that the Applicant specifically list which provisions of Section 9 of the Bylaw are requested to be waived in relation to allowing the construction and operation of the Project.
-We note for the record that additional documentation will be required for the Project by the Act, such as an Alternatives Analysis for Riverfront Area impacts. - c) Adverse impact of approval: This can be evaluated once the waiver request is refined.
+For example, while the Applicant may appropriately request a waiver to Section 9.10 which speaks to additional wildlife habitat studies beyond those required by the Act, it may not be appropriate to waive Section 9.12 et seq which relate to permitting procedures such as expiration dates. - Applicant Response: Permits and approvals are to be granted pursuant to G.L. c.
+40B.
+The Applicant is requesting waivers from certain sections of the Wetlands Bylaw and will be filing a NOI under the MA WPA only. - b) Alternate methods of compliance: B+T recommends that the Applicant specifically list which provisions of Section 9 of the Bylaw are requested to be waived in relation to allowing the construction and operation of the Project.
+We note for the record that additional documentation will be required for the Project by the Act, such as an Alternatives Analysis for Riverfront Area impacts. - Applicant Response: The applicant is requesting a waiver from the entire section as described above.
+The applicant team will submit all necessary information and plans pursuant to the WPA as part of the NOI filing with the MCC under the MA Wetlands Protection Act. - c) Adverse impact of approval: This can be evaluated once the waiver request is refined.
 At a minimum the Town may request the documents related to the appropriate resource area performance standards of the Act which are mirrored by the Bylaw.
 For example, an Alternatives Analysis for Riverfront Area impacts will need to be provided in conformance with the Riverfront Area performance standards (310 CMR 10.58(4)(c)).

-with the Riveriront Area performance standards (310 Clvik 10.38(4)(C)).
-Wetlands "No Disturb Zone" means the thirty (30) feet The Applicant requires this Regulations horizontally landward of those Resource waiver to allow for a sewer Section 2.18: Areas included in Sections 2.18.1and 2.18.2 pipe to cross the resource Definitions in which there shall be no Alteration.
+Applicant R list. esponse: Please refer to refinements included In t he April 5 th waiver request Wetlands "No Disturb Zone" means the thirty (30) feet The Applicant required this Regulations horizontally landward of those Resource waiver to allow for a sewer Section 2.18: Areas included in Sections 2.18.1and 2.18.2 pipe to cross the resource Definitions in which there shall be no Alteration.
 The No area to provide access to the Disturb Zone includes the area thirty (30) rear leaching field.
-The feet horizontally landward of: 2.18.1 - the Applicant will NOT need this edge of any salt marsh, freshwater wetland waiver if the Town allows the or vernal pool; or 2.18.2 - the top of coastal Applicant to connect to bank, or the top of the bank of any stream or municipal sewer. river
+The feet horizontally landward of: 2.18.1 - the Applicant will NOT need this edge of any salt marsh, freshwater wetland waiver with the transition to or vernal pool; or 2.18.2 - the top of coastal municipal sewer. bank, or the top of the bank of any stream or river a) Necessity of relief: If a tie-in to the municipal sewer system is not available, then at least temporary wetland impacts will be required to achieve the noted connection given the configuration of the available uplands.
+However, the requested waiver is from the definitions section, which does not in and of itself impose requirements.
+Therefore, we recommend that the Applicant evaluate whether the intended waiver request is instead from Sections 4.1 (which disallows certain alterations) and 4.4 (which specifies that adverse effect is presumed for alteration within 30 feet of certain resource areas).